Skip to main content

 Sperm donor costs and process

-Sperm donation is simpler and cheaper than egg donation.
+Sperm donation is simpler and lower-cost than egg donation.
 Donor sperm can be used for IUI (intrauterine insemination) or IVF/ICSI.

 All 14 clinics in our database offer donor sperm services (except Number 1 Fertility, which provides a limited service).
 Most source sperm from TGA-approved banks, with some clinics maintaining their own donor registers.